The Round-Up (1966 film): Critical reception

 The film was well received by audiences on its initial release in Hungary.
 During its theatrical run, the film was seen by over a million people, in a country with a population of around ten million at the time.
 The film was selected as the Hungarian entry for the Best Foreign Language Film at the 39th Academy Awards, but was not accepted as a nominee.

 The Round-Up was Jancsó's first film to also receive international attention.
 In 1966, it was the first of five films by the director to be entered in the competition category of the Cannes Film Festival, but was not selected for any awards.
-The brutal, dictatorial methods depicted in the film were read by local audiences as a partial allegory for the clampdown that happened following Hungary's failed 1956 uprising against Soviet Russia.
+The brutal, dictatorial methods depicted in the film were read by local audiences as a partial allegory for the clampdown that happened following Hungary's failed 1956 uprising against the Soviet Union.
 Therefore, before Jancsó was allowed to screen the film in Cannes, he had to make a declaration stating the film had nothing to do with the recent events in the country, even though he later said that "everybody knew it wasn't true".
 Later in 1966, the film was released in the United Kingdom, and in 1969, it received a limited release in the United States.

 The film was included in Béla Tarr's list of the 10 greatest films of all time submitted to the 2012 Sight & Sound poll, as well as Derek Malcolm's The Century of Films, a list of 100 of the critic's favorite movies from the 20th century.
 It was also chosen to be part both of Budapest Twelve, a list of Hungarian films considered the best in 1968 and its follow-up, the New Budapest Twelve in 2000.
 In 2022, filmmaker Barry Jenkins listed it in his top ten favorite films for Sight and Sound.